 Actually, a very important result that we have obtained framed the Teukolsky equation in the form of a linearized de-Rham Laplacian equation for the perturbing field (9; 10).
-In addition, in all the cases (type D spacetime: Taub-NUT, type D-Kasner, etc) in which an equation similar to the Teukolsky equation can be written down, one can study the various couplings between the spin of the perturbing field and the background parameters, i.e., spin-rotation, spin-acceleration couplings, etc., which can also be relevant in different contexts and from other points of view.
-Moreover, we have obtained important results considering explicit applications to the Taub-NUT, Kerr-Taub-NUT, C-metric, spinning C-metric and Kasner spacetimes.
-For example in the Taub-NUT spacetime we have shown that the perturbing field acquires an effective spin which is simply related to the gravitomagnetic monopole parameter $\ell$ of the background (11); in the C-metric case (uniformly accelerated black hole spacetime) we have been able to introduce a gravitational analog of the Stark effect, etc.
+In addition, in all the cases (type D spacetime: Taub-NUT, type D-Kasner, etc) in which an equation similar to the Teukolsky equation can be written down, one can study the various couplings between the spin of the perturbing field and the background parameters, i.e., spinrotation, spin-acceleration couplings, etc., which can also be relevant in different contexts and from other points of view.
+We have obtained important results considering explicit applications to the Taub-NUT, Kerr-Taub-NUT, Cmetric, spinning C-metric, Kasner and de Sitter spacetimes.
+For example in the Taub-NUT spacetime we have shown that the perturbing field acquires an effective spin which is simply related to the gravitomagnetic monopole parameter l of the background (11); in the C-metric case (uniformly accelerated black hole spacetime) we have been able to introduce a gravitational analog of the Stark effect, etc.

-3.3.2.
+3.3.3.
 Metric perturbations in a Reissner-Nordström spacetime

-We have recently solved the multiyear problem of a two-body system consisting of a ReissnerNordström black hole and a charged massive particle at rest.
-The expressions for the metric and the electromagnetic field, including the effects of the electromagnetically induced gravitational perturbation and of the gravitationally induced electromagnetic perturbation, have been presented in closed analytic formulas; the details are indicated in Appendix C.
+We have recently solved the multiyear problem of a two-body system consisting of a ReissnerNordström black hole and a charged massive particle at rest at the first perturbative order.
+The expressions for the metric and the electromagnetic field, including the effects of the electromagnetically induced gravitational perturbation and of the gravitationally induced electromagnetic perturbation, have been presented in closed analytic formulas; the details are indicated in Appendix C. Motivated by our works an exact solution has then been found by Belinski and AleKseev (149) of which our solution is a linearization with respect to certain parameters.